swat-ds/liblab/index.md

 - [Winner, Langdon.
 "Do Artifacts Have Politics?" from *The Whale and the Reactor* (1986).](https://www.cc.gatech.edu/~beki/cs4001/Winner.pdf)
 - [Biss, Eula.
 "Time and Distance Overcome" from *Notes from No Man's Land* (2009).](https://pubs.lib.uiowa.edu/iowareview/article/16487/galley/124886/view/)

+- Letter press demo
 ## Week 3 - September 28: Code + AI

+What lies beneath the technologies we use everyday?
+Investigating the human and computer labor that fuels the web services we rely on.

 - [Hui, Yuk.
 ChatGPT, or the Eschatology of Machines](https://www.e-flux.com/journal/137/544816/chatgpt-or-the-eschatology-of-machines/)
 - [Dzieza, Josh.
 AI Is a Lot of Work: As the technology becomes ubiquitous, a vast tasker underclass is emerging — and not going anywhere.](https://nymag.com/intelligencer/article/ai-artificial-intelligence-humans-technology-business-factory.html)
 - [Moderator Mayhem](https://moderatormayhem.engine.is/)

 ## Week 4 - October 5: Metadata / Data

+Can data be neutral?
+What are the ethical considerations of collecting and analyzing data?

 Lisa Gitelman and Virginia Jackson write in the introduction for *"Raw Data" Is an Oxymoron*,
 >"Data need to be imagined as data to exist and function as such, and the imagination of data entails an interpretive base."